kabbo06/docker_overlay_using_vxlan/README.md

-# Extending multiple Docker layer 2 network using VXLAN tunneling
+# Extending multiple Docker network using VXLAN tunneling
 In this experiment, we will create multiple docker network and extend over layer 3 isolation.
 We will achive this by creating VXLAN tunnel between docker host.
 In this lab three virtual machines will be used.
-We will configure multiple distributed network between two docker host VM.
+We will configure multiple distributed network between two docker host VMs.
 Another VM will be used as a gateway router.

 # Requirements:
   **VM1: GW Router**\